438adarsh/Android_Utility_Tools/README.md

 # Utility_Tools
-This utility tool android based project have multiple tools that are needed by the user.
-It will be able to run on any version of android OS.
+This Android utility project comprises a collection of versatile tools that cater to various user needs.
+It is compatible with all versions of the Android operating system.